aflmp/ping-pong/README.md

 ## ping-pong
-- a simple webserver as a sample app for kubernetes
+- a ping-pong service for kubernetes